artur-zaripov/jira-report-helper/README.md

 # jira-report-helper
 Simple tool (command line only) for creating reports from Jira via API.
+Works only with tasks that was "In Progress" by current user.

 Working with:
 * Scala 2.12.2